 Mr. Graffam’s practice includes general civil and commercial litigation and consulting, including products liability, maritime casualties and distributor and franchise law in state and federal courts as well as before arbitrators.

-Other areas of his practice have been construction arbitration cases; insurance defense (he recently obtained the dismissal of a lawsuit against Travelers involving an explosion at a local brewery, Cervecería India); shareholder derivative suits and securities.
+Other areas of his practice are securities arbitration, shareholder disputes, construction arbitration, and insurance defense (he recently obtained the dismissal of a lawsuit against Travelers involving an explosion at a local brewery, Cervecería India).

 Mr. Graffam is ranked in the Litigation field of The Best Lawyers in Puerto Rico guide.
 Best Lawyers is the oldest and most respected peer-review publication in the legal profession.